 Education for the 21st Century

-Life in the 21st century is radically different than it was 100 years ago, yet our educational system hasn't changed.
-In order to best educate our children to thrive in 21st century economies, we need rethink how we're teaching and respond to developments in the globalized world.
+Life in the 21st-century is radically different than it was 100 years ago, yet our educational system hasn't changed.
+In order to best educate our children to thrive in 21st century economies, we need to rethink how we're teaching and respond to developments in the globalized world.

 Backed by Research